mcasperson/SecondBrain/README.md

 1. `git clone https://github.com/mcasperson/SecondBrain.git` to clone the repository
 2. `cd SecondBrain` to enter the project directory
 3. `docker compose up` to start the Docker Compose stack
-4. `docker exec secondbrain-ollama-1 ollama pull llama3.2` to pull the `llama3.2` LLM
+4. `docker exec secondbrain-ollama-1 ollama pull llama3.2` to pull the `llama3.2` LLM.
+This is used by the queries.
+4. `docker exec secondbrain-ollama-1 ollama pull llama3.1` to pull the `llama3.1` LLM.
+This is used by tool selection.
 5. Create
    a [GitHub access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
 6. Open https://localhost:8181, paste in your access token, and click `Submit` to answer the default query